swiftlang/swift/docs/LibraryEvolution.rst

   the outermost wrapper is implementation-detail (``@ImplementationDetail @MyWrapper``).
 - Changing or removing a default argument is a `binary-compatible source-breaking change`.
-- Adding, changing, or removing arguments in the property-wrapper custom attribute of an API-level wrapper (``@API(argument: 5)``) or in the custom attributes of compositions where the outermost wrapper is API-level  (``@API @MyWrapper(argument: 5)``) is a `binary-compatible source-breaking change`.
+- Changing arguments in the property-wrapper custom attribute of an API-level wrapper (``@API(argument: 5)``) or in the custom attributes of compositions where the outermost wrapper is API-level  (``@API @MyWrapper(argument: 5)``) is a `binary-compatible source-breaking change`.
 - Adding or removing the ``@discardableResult`` and ``@warn_unqualified_access``